Development and evaluation of a societal core robotic surgery accreditation curriculum for the UK

 Related articles

-- Measures of performance and proficiency in robotic assisted surgery: a systematic review.
+- Evaluation of objective tools and artificial intelligence in robotic surgery technical skills assessment: a systematic review.